Bindi Irwin’s Grandpa Speaks Out About Being Banned From Her Wedding

-Bob Irwin, the father of the late Crocodile Hunter, Steve Irwin, has been banned from the wedding of his granddaughter Bindi over a misunderstanding, according to the 80-year-old family patriarch.
+Bob Irwin, the father of the late Crocodile Hunter, Steve Irwin, has been banned from the wedding of his granddaughter Bindi over a misunderstanding, states the 80-year-old family patriarch.

 According to RadarOnline, Bob Irwin’s reluctance to make a public statement about Bindi’s engagement to Chandler Powell as disapproval of the union.
 The father of wildlife enthusiast Steve Irwin is now speaking publicly to say that this isn’t the case.